PentiaCo/Classerver/README.md

 # Classerver
-An utility for ComputerCraft academies.
+An utility for ComputerCraft academies..